waqaarkhan92/Oblicore/EP_Compliance_Onboarding_Flow_Specification.md

 ## 1.1 Onboarding System Architecture

-The EP Compliance onboarding system provides guided, step-by-step user journeys to help new users quickly understand and start using the platform.
+The Oblicore onboarding system provides guided, step-by-step user journeys to help new users quickly understand and start using the platform.
 The system is optimized for quick time-to-value while providing comprehensive tutorials for users who want detailed guidance.

 ### Key Features